JacobLey/jacobley/tools/packages-list/README.md

 ### listPackages(options?)

-Returns a promise that resolves to a list of packages.
+Returns a promise that resolves to an array of packages.
 Every package contains:
 ```json
 {
     "directory": "string",